Israel calls for evacuations in Lebanon as Hezbollah denies ground incursion began

 The Israeli military official said Hezbollah had also launched projectiles at Israeli communities near the border, targeting soldiers without wounding anyone.

 Hezbollah began firing rockets into northern Israel shortly after Hamas' Oct.
 7 attack into Israel ignited the war in Gaza.
 Israel has launched retaliatory airstrikes and the conflict has steadily escalated.
-In recent weeks Israel has unleashed a punishing wave of airstrikes across large parts of Lebanon, killing Hezbollah leader Hassan Nasrallah and several of his top commanders, as well as many civilians.
+In recent weeks Israel has unleashed a punishing wave of airstrikes across large parts of Lebanon.

 Hagari said the U.N.
 Security Council resolution that ended the last Israel-Hezbollah war in 2006 had not been enforced and that southern Lebanon was “swarming with Hezbollah terrorists and weapons.”